 \subsection{Training \& Implementation}

-We used PyTorch Lightning \cite{Falcon_PyTorch_Lightning_2019} together with the metric learning library from Musgrave et al. \cite{Musgrave2020PyTorchLearning}.
-For optimization, we use Adam~\cite{kingma2015adam} and either one of the DML specific losses (\Cref{sec:loss_functions}) for the embedding-based approach, or the Categorical Cross Entropy for the classification-based model.
-We train each model for at least 100 epochs until the performance on the target metric stagnates or declines.
-During training we save the best models based on their validation performances.
-Each PyTorch training job runs with 8 CPU units, one GPU (either NVIDIA GTX 1080Ti, RTX 2070 Ti, or RTX 2080Ti), and 20 Gb RAM on the computing cluster of our institute.
+We used PyTorch Lightning \cite{Falcon_PyTorch_Lightning_2019} together with the metric learning library from Musgrave et al. \cite{Musgrave2020}.
+For optimization, we used Adam~\cite{kingma2015adam} and either one of the DML specific losses (\Cref{sec:loss_functions}) for the similarity-learning approach, or the Categorical Cross Entropy for the classification-learning model.
+We trained each model for at least 100 epochs until the performance on the target metric stagnated or declined.
+During training we saved the best models based on their validation performances.
+Each training was performed with 8 CPU units, one GPU (either NVIDIA GTX 1080Ti, RTX 2070 Ti, or RTX 2080Ti), and 20 Gb RAM on the computing cluster of our institute.